onflow/flow/flips/20210916-nft-metadata.md

 This proposal will make it possible to create generic solutions that will interoperate through views and not hard coded NFT types.
 Want to create a Marketplace?
 If you know how to display a certain Type that defines a sellable Item you can do so.
-And it will work for any contract, not just a single one.
+And it will work for any contract and any resource, not just a single one.

 ## Motivation
-Currently there is no standard for defining NFT metadata.
+Currently there is no standard for defining NFT/resource metadata.
 At best, most implementations employ a simple `{String: AnyStruct}` dictionary.
 Due to the various methods that NFT authors use it’s hard / impossible to create applications that use NFTs whether it be for something as simple as viewing them or as complex as integrating them into a game